 You might ask, "But doesn't Google render JavaScript?"

 Sometimes.
 Googlebot has a "rendering queue."
-It will crawl your HTML first, and then—days or weeks later—it might come back with a headless browser to render the JavaScript.
+It crawls your HTML first, then days or weeks later it might come back with a headless browser to render the JavaScript.

 But we aren't just optimizing for Google anymore.
-We are optimizing for Answer Engines.
+We're optimizing for Answer Engines.

-If your content relies on JavaScript to exist, you are telling these engines: "I have no content."
+If your content depends on JavaScript to exist, you're telling these engines: "I have no content."
+You can't be cited if you can't be seen.

 The Fix: Static Site Generation (SSG)

-The solution isn't to stop using React or Lovable.
-The solution is to change how you build it.
+You don't have to ditch React or Lovable.
+You just need to change how you build the output.

 Before (CSR):